shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 `mapUsers` allows mapping an `IAM User` to the cluster and add the user to one or more Kubernetes Groups.
 It has 3 attributes :

 1. **userarn** - ARN of IAM User to map to EKS cluster.
-This could be IAM user from the same AWS account or another account.
+This could be an IAM user from the same AWS account or another account.
 2. **username** - Static username to map this IAM User to, in Kubernetes.
-3. **groups** - List of Kubernetes group that is defined in `ClusterRoleBinding/RoleBinding`.
+3. **groups** - List of Kubernetes groups that are defined in `ClusterRoleBinding/RoleBinding`.

 To add an IAM user with ARN `arn:aws:iam::<AWS_ACCOUNT_ID>:user/dev-user` in `aws-auth` configmap, we can run the command below :